Last Updated on February 18, 2025

-The swimmer’s view is an x-ray of the cervicothoracic junction that helps demonstrate the upper thoracic and the seventh cervical vertebrae.
-The swimmer’s view is an important view for evaluating the relationship of the cervicothoracic junction and upper thoracic vertebrae C7 through T3.
+The swimmer’s view is a lateral X-ray of the cervicothoracic junction that helps demonstrate the upper thoracic and seventh cervical vertebrae (C7/T1 junction).
+It is an important view for evaluating the relationship between the cervicothoracic junction and upper thoracic vertebrae C7 through T3.

-Swimmer’s view x-ray is a difficult x-ray.
+The swimmer’s view X-ray is difficult.
 Its positioning is difficult and requires high dosing.
-In the case of trauma patients, this x-ray becomes even more difficult.
+In the case of trauma patients, this X-ray becomes even more difficult due to issue of positioning.

-Due to this and better imaging with CT and MRI, swimmer’s view is not frequently done nowadays.
+As technology advances, better imaging is available with CT and therefore swimmer’s view is not frequently done nowadays.

 Method of Swimmer’s View Xray